Pembina Threshermen's Museum Celebrates 50 Years of Preserving Pioneer Past

-The Pembina Threshermen's Museum (PTM) turned 50 years old this week, and held a special event Monday to recognize a half century of preserving the region's Pioneer past..
+The Pembina Threshermen's Museum (PTM) turned 50 years old this week and held a special event Monday to recognize a half-century of preserving the region's Pioneer past.

 "We want to honour our founders and everything they started," said Kimberly Striemer, the Manager for PTM.
 "I don't think they would have ever expected it to ever be what it is today."